The case for adopting the sequential Jacobi's diagonalization algorithm in neutrino oscillation physics: Introduction

-In what follows, an existing numerical approach for the diagonalization of Hermitian matrices is reviewed, namely the Jacobi method, with the addition of an extra steps to ensure the preservation of any preexisting parametrization.
-This is accomplished by sequentially comparing the eigenvalues over a defined and smooth path in small discrete steps, transporting the ordering of the eigensystem across the parameter space.
-This algorithm offers advantages to neutrino physicists, mainly when simulating an active interacting medium and how it affects the neutrino's oscillation pattern\cite{Wolfenstein1978,MS1985}.
+The modern version of the Jacobi method for the diagonalization of Hermitian matrices is reviewed, followed up by the addition of extra steps with the goal of preserving any preexisting parametrization.
+This is the \ac{SDS}, which is accomplished by successively comparing the eigenvalues over an arbitrary smooth path in small, discrete steps, transporting the ordering of the eigenvector across the parameter space.
+This algorithm offers advantages to neutrino physicists, mainly when studying adiabatic evolution in active interacting media.
 See Refs. \cite{Blennow2013, Maltoni2016} and \cite{Smirnov2016} for excellent reviews.
-Although analytical solutions do exist for the most common scenarios\cite{Zaglauer1988,Kimura2002}, these are \ac{SM} dependent and cannot be easily expanded for more general models, such as on the study of non-standard neutrino interactions and sterile neutrinos.
-Since future experiments such as the \ac{DUNE}\cite{DUNE2020} will be able to explore \ac{BSM} physics, new algorithms with better computational complexity are required.
-In what follows, the case for using the Jacobi algorithm is made base on several computational aspects, including efficiency, precision and concurrency.
-In the remainder of this text, the words parametrization and ordering are used interchangeably since, in the context of neutrino oscillations, one implies the other.`gt
+Although analytical solutions do exist for the most common scenarios\cite{Zaglauer1988,Kimura2002}, these are \ac{SM} dependent and cannot be easily expanded for more general models, such as the study of \ac{NSNI} and sterile neutrinos.

-This paper is organized in such manner as to allow the reader to first understand the method being presented, and later deal with its validation and application.
-Sec. \ref{sec:Param} defines the problem; Sec. \ref{sec:Jacobi} reviews the original Jacobi algorithm for a Hermitian matrix; Sec. \ref{sec:SeqDiag} outlines the sequential method, which ensures parametrization over a continuous path; and Sec. \ref{sec:Conc} presents the general conclusions.
-After this, a series of three appendices showcase discussions and details that might not be of interest for the general reader: \ref{sec:Eff} contains an analysis of convergence, precision and stability of the algorithm; \ref{sec:Test} performs a benchmark test by solving a random case and comparing it with its analytical solution; and finally \ref{sec:Neutrinos} discusses the application in neutrino physics, presenting an example which can also be compared with analytical solutions.
+Although the methods described here are aimed at neutrino physics, this paper is organized in such a way that the methodology can be appreciated by a more general reader.
+Section \ref{sec:Param} defines the ordering problem and its implications; Section \ref{sec:Jacobi} reviews the original Jacobi algorithm for a Hermitian matrix; Sec. \ref{sec:SeqDiag} outlines the \ac{SDS}, which ensures parametrization over a continuous path; And finally, Section \ref{sec:Neutrinos} illustrates an example application in neutrino physics using an example which can also be compared with an analytical solutions, followed by Section \ref{sec:Conc} with the conclusions.
+After this, two appendices showcase discussions and details that might not be of interest for the general reader: \ref{sec:Test} performs a benchmark test by solving a random case and comparing it with its analytical solution; and finally, \ref{sec:Eff} contains an analysis of convergence, precision and stability of the algorithm.
+In the remainder of this text, the words \emph{parametrization} and \emph{ordering} are used interchangeably since, in the context of neutrino oscillations, one implies the other.